Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Watertown

-Supporting pollinators is a municipal and ecological priority.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
-Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
-Refrain from pesticide use during bloom, and never use neonicotinoids.
-Collaborate with organizations like the Massachusetts Audubon Society (https://www.massaudubon.org/) and local pollinator initiatives to enhance habitat connectivity and biodiversity throughout Watertown.
+Protecting pollinators is a key component of sustainable gardening in Watertown.
+Gardens should feature native plants such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval food sources.
+Avoid using pesticides during bloom periods, and never apply neonicotinoids, which are harmful to bees.
+Habitat creation should include a diversity of bloom times and avoid double-petal cultivars, which offer less pollen.
+Collaboration with organizations like Massachusetts Audubon and participation in local pollinator initiatives further support biodiversity and ecosystem health.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Watertown

-Effective post-planting care is essential for garden longevity.
-The establishment period requires 3–4 weeks of intensive monitoring and watering.
-Integrated Pest Management (IPM) follows a hierarchy: cultural controls (mulching, proper spacing), mechanical methods (handpicking pests), biological controls (introducing beneficial insects), and chemical treatments as a last resort.
-Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-Utilize the UMass Extension Plant Diagnostic Lab (https://extension.umass.edu/) for diagnostics.
-Regular maintenance includes deadheading, division every 3–5 years, fall cutback, and spring cleanup.
+The first three to four weeks after planting are critical for garden establishment, requiring daily monitoring and care.
+Integrated Pest Management (IPM) is the recommended approach: prioritize cultural controls (mulching, proper spacing), followed by mechanical (handpicking pests), biological (introducing beneficial insects), and chemical methods only as a last resort.
+Common pests include aphids, slugs, and Japanese beetles, while diseases such as powdery mildew and botrytis may occur.
+The UMass Extension Plant Diagnostic Lab offers diagnostic services.
+Routine maintenance includes deadheading, dividing perennials every three to five years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Watertown, MA?